Replicate Azure virtual machines running Storage Spaces Direct to another region

 • The Failover cluster uses the CSV for the data drives.

-Enabling Site Recovery for S2D cluster:
+Enable Site Recovery for S2D cluster

-1. Inside the recovery services vault, select +replicate
+1. Inside the recovery services vault, select +replicate.

-2. Select all the nodes in the cluster and make them part of a Multi-VM consistency group
+2. Select all the nodes in the cluster and make them part of a Multi-VM consistency group.

-3. Select replication policy with application consistency off* (only crash consistency support is available)
+3. Select replication policy with application consistency off* (only crash consistency support is available).

-4. Enable the replication
+4. Enable the replication.

 Screenshot that shows where to configure replication settings.